Serving Orland Park, Oak Lawn, Chicago & Surrounding Areas

 The memory shape implants are designed to create a natural-looking breast as opposed to the traditional round implants.
 The implants are differentially filled so that there is more volume at bottom of the implant and gradual taper at the top to best simulate the shape of a natural breast.
 The implant is made of SILEX soft gel material that creates a natural, lasting, look.
 There are five different styles to accommodate the differing physical characteristics of each patient.

-You can schedule an appointment with Dr. Samir Shah or Dr. Rajendra Shah to discuss your breast augmentation with MemoryShape® implants.
+You can request an appointment with Dr. Samir Shah or Dr. Rajendra Shah to discuss your breast augmentation with MemoryShape® implants.
 Patients who are ideal candidates are looking to increase by one or two cup sizes, good skin tone that is not too saggy, looking for a fuller, more natural look.

 FDA Finding with Breast Implants (3/22/17)